 Tax diversification, as it relates to investing, refers to the strategic allocation of assets among multiple investment accounts with varying taxation.
 For example, tax diversification can help an investor choose between using a Roth IRA or a traditional IRA.
 It can help investors determine when to use a regular brokerage account instead of an IRA.
 The best application of tax diversification may require using all three accounts.

 Tax Diversification Definition

+Tax diversification is the allocation of investment dollars to more than one account type.
 Tax diversification is similar to asset location (not to be confused with asset allocation), which refers to spreading investment dollars among various account types (the location of the investment assets) and choosing the best investment types that work best in those accounts.

 Tax Diversification Benefits

 As you may have guessed already, the benefits of tax diversification (spreading savings among various account types) are similar to those of investment diversification—it reduces risk.
 For example, most people pay a long-term capital gains tax rate of 15% for investments in taxable accounts (though the exact rate will depend on your income level).
 For retirees who withdraw at least $40,526 throughout the 2021 tax year ($81,051 for married couples filing jointly), this tax bracket rate would be at least 22%.

 You will get the most out of tax deferral by leaving your 401(k) and traditional IRA money untouched and growing tax-free as long as possible.
 Therefore, it is wise to withdraw from taxable accounts and Roth IRAs first in retirement and to withdraw from tax-deferred accounts later.

 The Bottom Line